AutoPas/AutoPas/README.md

 First you will need to define a particle class which will be passed to AutoPas as template Argument.
-For that we provide some basic Particle classes defined in `src/autopas/molecularDynamics` or `src/autopas/sph` that you can use either directly or you can write your own Particle class by inheriting from one of the provided classes.
+For that we provide some basic Particle classes defined in `src/autopas/molecularDynamics` or `src/autopas/sph` that you can use either directly or you can write your own Particle class by inheriting from one of the provided classes or from `autopas::Particle`.

 Important parts to implement:
 * `enum AttributeNames`
 * Definition of a matching `SoAArraysType`
-* getter and setter connecting the `AttributeNames` and actual members.
+* Getter and setter connecting the `AttributeNames` and actual members.

 ### Custom Functors
 Once you have defined your particle you can start with the functor class.